openid/eKYC-IDA/openid-ida-verified-claims.md

 .# Introduction {#Introduction}

 This specification defines a schema for describing assured identity claims and a range of associated identity assurance metadata.
-Much of this definition will be optional as it depends on which processes were run, and the operational requirements for data-minimisation, which elements of the JSON schema described in this document will be needed for a specific transaction.
+Much of this definition will be optional as it depends on which processes were run, and the operational requirements for data-minimization, which elements of the JSON schema described in this document will be needed for a specific transaction.

 .# Warning